Skip to main content

 Hosting providers and anti-phishing organizations process thousands of reports daily.
 The more complete your evidence, the faster they can act.
 Gather all of the following before filing a report:

-digor the DNS Inspector as described above. - WHOIS data.
+• WHOIS data.
 Domain registrar, registration date, registrant information (if not privacy-protected).
-A domain registered yesterday that claims to be a major bank is clearly fraudulent.
+Run a WHOIS lookup on the phishing domain — one registered yesterday that claims to be a major bank is clearly fraudulent.

 Finding the Abuse Contact